 Soaps, laundry detergents, and other household cleaners may trigger contact dermatitis and flares.
 Make note of which soaps and cleaning products you use, and determine if your eczema is aggravated after using them.

-You can take action steps to avoid irritants in soaps and other cleaning products.
+You can take steps to avoid irritants in soaps and other cleaning products.
 Try the following tips:

 “I love goat milk soap.
 Best to make sure you know all the ingredients to make sure that there are no triggers in it,” said a MyEczemaTeam member.